River Tone: Hydrology and water quality

 The Environment Agency is responsible for monitoring water quality on the river and its tributaries, which have been divided into seventeen separate water bodies.
 In 2013, seven water bodies were assessed as having good quality and ten as being moderate.
 The reasons for not achieving good status included pollution from waste water, pollution from agriculture and physical modifications.
 The physical modifications include dredging work on the lower reaches, near the junction with the Parrett to increase the channel flow to reduce flooding.
 The use and storage of the dredged material in bank restoration may also have an impact.
 In 1998 improvements were sought to treatment works and surface water outfalls to improve water quality.
 A vegetable washing plant on the Chelston stream at Wellington was also identified as a source of pollution.
 The waters of the Upper Tone have been classified as having good ecological status, whereas the section from Wellington to Taunton and downstream of Taunton are rated as moderate.

 Water quality of the River Tone in 2019:

+Like most rivers in the UK, the chemical status changed from good to fail in 2019, due to the presence of polybrominated diphenyl ethers (PBDE), perfluorooctane sulphonate (PFOS) and mercury compounds, none of which had previously been included in the assessment.

 There are three monitoring stations on the river tracking the water levels.
 At Greenham the normal level of the river in average weather conditions is between 0.15 m and 0.50 m with the highest recorded being 2.2 m on 7 December 2000.
 At Bishops Hull the normal range is 0.09 m to 0.54 m and the high 2.59 m on 30 October 2000.
 At Taunton market the normal range is 0.88 m to 0.93 m with a high of 2.77 m on 24 December 2013.

 The flow in two tributaries and two points on the river is also monitored, primarily to act as an early flood warning system for Taunton.
 On Halsewater the mean flow is 1.128 m3/s while at Milverton on the Hillfarrance Brook it is 0.53 m3/s and at Greenham on the river itself it is 1.025 m3/s.
 At Clatworthy Reservoir near the source the flow rate is 0.322 m3/s.